 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
-Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is pitched and covered in tiles.
+The roof is pitched and covered with tiles.
 I was able to inspect the roof space and gained access from a hatch within the first floor landing.
-The roof is built of timber trusses and boarded over with plasterboard sarking material.
+The roof is built of timber trusses and boarded over with fibreboard sarking material.
 Insulation material is laid between and over the ceiling joists.

-Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Rainwater units are of PVC material consisting of Ogee gutters feeding box and round downpipes.
+Rainwater fittings Rainwater units are of PVC material consisting of half round gutters feeding round downpipes.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The outer walls are of cavity brick construction with an external finish of render.
-There are sections of PVC weatherboard cladding.
-A damp proof course was not visible however, I would anticipate a building of this age to have a bitumen damp proof course or similar.
-There are sub-floor ventilators to lower walls.
+The outer walls are of cavity brick/block construction with an external finish of render with pointed facing brick sub structure.
+A damp proof course was not visible however I would anticipate a building of this age to have a PVC damp proof course or similar.
+There are sub floor ventilators to lower walls.

 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows and external doors are of uPVC double glazed type.
-There are PVC fascia and soffit boards.
+Windows and external doors are of UPVC double glazed type.
+There are timber fascia and soffit boards.

 External decorations Visually inspected.

-External decorative finishes are generally of low maintenance material.
+External decorative finishes are painted where appropriate.

 Conservatories / porches None.
 Communal areas None.

 Garages and permanent outbuildings None.

 Outside areas and boundaries Visually inspected.
-There are garden grounds to the front and rear of the property, these are laid generally to grass, concrete paving and decorative chips.
-Garden grounds to the front are laid generally to gravel and utilised for off street parking.
-Boundary divisions are marked by timber fencing.
+There are garden grounds to the front, side and rear of the property, these are laid generally to grass and decorative chips.
+Garden grounds to the rear slope steeply towards the property and are terraced.
+There are some brick retaining walls within the garden grounds and vertical retaining sleepers.
+Boundary divisions are marked by timber fencing and brick walls.
+There is a paved driveway to the side of the property.

 Ceilings Visually inspected from floor level.
-Ceilings appear to be of plasterboard material.
-There are some textured plaster finishes.
+Ceilings are of plasterboard material.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls are of timber plasterboard stud construction with a decorated finish.
-There are some tile wall finishes together with sections of PVC 'wet well'.
+Internal walls are of timber and plasterboard stud construction with a decorated finish.
+There are some tiled wall finishes.

 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
 Flooring is of suspended timber construction.
-I was unable to inspect the sub-floor area as there was no suitable access hatch available.
+I was unable to inspect the sub floor as there was no suitable access hatch available.

 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal joinery is of timber and there are timber internal doors, some incorporating glazed panels.
+Internal joinery is of timber and there are timber internal doors.
 The kitchen contains a range of floor and wall mounted storage units and worktops.